 Non-financial ratios are ratios in which neither figure is expressed in dollar terms.
-There are satisfaction levels.
+There are many different types of non-financial ratios - any data in your business that involves a number can likely be expressed as a ratio and analysed.